Functional Threshold Power (FTP) is one of the key performance metrics for cyclists who want to train and race with power.

 The goal of the test is essentially the same – you simply keep going at ever-increasing power intervals until exhaustion – but the starting power level is lower and the ramp-up in power increases at smaller jumps.

 How often should you retest your FTP?

-In terms of how often you should be retesting your FTP, Rowe recommends doing so once every six to ten weeks, or at the end of each training block – preferably after an easier few days so that you’re well rested.
+In terms of how often you should be retesting your FTP, Rowe recommends doing so once every six to 10 weeks, or at the end of each training block – preferably after an easier few days so you’re well rested.